Read over the instructions below or watch the full-length video located here to Flow your Portraits.

 - Font, Font Size, Font Color, Font Effects (bold, italics, all caps, etc)

-- Text Color and Text Stroke (border around text)
+- Text Color and Text Stroke (the border around the text)

 You can customize the size of the portrait boxes and the number of portrait boxes from the Flow Options menu in this toolbar (Flow Options looks like a 3x3 grid of squares)